mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 They are made and manipulated with the :ref:`assistant_tool`.

-If you press :kbd:`Shift` while holding the center handle, they will snap to perfectly horizontal or vertical lines depending on the position of where it previously was.
+If you press the :kbd:`Shift` key while holding the center handle, they will snap to perfectly horizontal or vertical lines depending on the position of where it previously was.